 The Adventures of the Little Prince was the group's first play made for children, in 2014, and since then it has performed more than 300 times in the country, including the version adapted for planetariums, mixing real presence with technology, offering a unique experience for young people, with funding from FUNARTE.
 The show received several Tibicuera awards, including Best Production, in 2014.
 In 2021, the play won a pocket version in a virtual format.

 Currently, the group is in the process of creating Amazônia, a show aimed at children with a premiere scheduled for early 2022.

-All our performances are still being shown all around the country.
-Currently, the collective is in an internationalization phase, seeking to take its work to different territories, interacting both with children and adults, bringing light to the art created in South America and, specially, in south Brazil.
+All of the company's performances are active and traveling around Brazil.
+Currently, the collective is in a phase of internationalization, seeking to take its work to different territories, interacting both with children and adults, bringing light to the art created in South America and, specially, in south Brazil.

 Porto Alegre, RS , Brazil